170 Metro Logos of the World * a must SET

 “Most metros have logos or symbols to mark their station entrances, rolling stock, and printed matter such as maps or tickets.
-Since most metros around the world are indeed called ‘metros’ (only few are called subway, underground, U-Bahn, T-bana or something else), many metro logos are more or less fancy variations of the letter M.
+Since most metro systems around the world are indeed called ‘metros’ (other less-used names around the world include subway, underground, U-Bahn, T-bana or something else), many metro logos are more or less fancy variations of the letter M.

-There are different kinds of metro logos.
-In some cities a logo stands for the metro system itself, while in other cities only logos are found which represent the companies that are operating one or more metro lines.
-So there may be more than one logo in use in one city while in another a logo can consistently stand for the system or even for several metro systems within a country.
-Country-wide use of logos is found in Germany, Italy, Spain and, to a limited extent, Russia.
-All German metros use a blue U logo and all German S-Bahn-type suburban railways bear a green S logo.
+There are different kinds of metro logo designs.
+In some cities a logo stands for the metro system itself.
+In other cities various logos are found within a single metro systems which represent the companies that are operating the metro lines.
+So there may be more than one logo in use in one city while in another a logo can consistently stand for a system or even for several metro systems within a country.
+Country-wide use of a single logo is found in Germany, Italy, Spain and, to a limited extent, Russia.
+All German metros (U-Bahns) use a blue U logo and all German S-Bahn-type suburban railways bear a green S logo.
 Most Italian cities use a red M logo for metros.
 All Spanish suburban railways have the same red C logo.
-Many Russian metro cities are using derived versions of the same sloped red letter M of the Moscow metro.
+Many Russian metro cities are using derived variations of the same sloped red letter M of the Moscow metro.

 text by mic-ro.com/metro/metrologos.html